-Certain species of plants and animals, including bats, badgers, the common lizard, great crested newt and slow worm, are statutorily protected by national and international legislation.
+- 8.34 Certain species of plants and animals, including bats, badgers, the common lizard, great crested newt and slow worm, are statutorily protected by national and international legislation.
 The presence of a protected species is a material consideration in the determination of planning applications.

-Where it is evident that a proposal could effect a protected species, the local planning authority will require that a satisfactory ecological survey of the site be carried out to allow proper consideration of the proposal, and will consult with relevant nature conservation bodies.
+English Nature is the responsible agency for providing advice on protected species and for licensing survey work management and in some cases translocation schemes. - 8.35 Nature conservation bodies, such as the Essex Wildlife Trust and the Essex Amphibian and Reptile Group will also be consulted, where appropriate, to obtain detailed advice and guidance on protected species. - 8.36 Where it is evident that a proposal could effect a protected species, the local planning authority will require that a satisfactory ecological survey of the site, as agreed by English Nature, be carried out to allow proper consideration of the proposal.
 Any permission granted will be subject to conditions and / or a legal agreement setting out measures required to mitigate the impact of the proposed development.